Wolfe Research Prize for Identifying New Causes or Novel Treatment of Neuropathy and Related Disorders

-The ANA is offering the Wolfe Research Prize to honor an outstanding investigator who identifies a new cause or novel treatment of neuropathy.
-Candidates may include faculty members in the first ten (10) years at the assistant/associate faculty equivalent or level, who identify either a new cause or treatment of neuropathy.
+The ANA is offering the Wolfe Research Prize to honor an outstanding investigator in the field of neuropathy or related disorders regardless of ANA membership.
+Candidates may include faculty at any career level, whether Assistant/Associate/Full Professor, who have made significant contributions to the understanding of pathogenesis or treatment of these conditions.
 The recipient is selected by the ANA Awards Committee.

-The same researcher can qualify for this award annually if he/she can demonstrate evidence of repeated success in identifying new causes or treatments for peripheral neuropathy.
+The same researcher honoree can qualify for this award in subsequent years if they can demonstrate evidence of ongoing significant contributions to the field.

-The awardee will be required to submit an abstract for inclusion in the Annual Meeting program deliver an oral presentation during the Derek Denny-Brown Young Neurological Scholar Symposium at the ANA Annual Meeting.
+The awardee will be required to submit an abstract for inclusion in the Annual Meeting program and deliver an oral presentation during the ANA Annual Meeting.

 Eligible Candidates: